 '''

+$ conda create -n calliope_dev python=3.9

-$ conda env create -f requirements.yml -n calliope_dev
+$ conda env update -f requirements.yml -n calliope_dev

 $ conda activate calliope_dev

 '''

 Finally install Calliope itself as an editable installation with pip:

 '''

 $ pip install -e calliope

 '''

 Note: Most of our tests depend on having the CBC solver also installed, as we have found it to be more stable than GPLK.
 If you are running on a Unix system, then you can run conda install coincbc to also install the CBC solver.
 To install solvers other than CBC, and for Windows systems, see our solver installation instructions.